Guess how many paid sick days you’re legally entitled to every year?

 In short: you’ll pay less money for your premium because of tax relief.
 However, the tax relief on your salary protection isn’t given at source so you’ll need to pay the full amount and claim the money back yourself as a tax refund in your annual return.

-In Ireland, four insurers offer Income Protection:
+In Ireland, five insurers offer Income Protection:

 All the policies/insurers fall roughly into a ‘same-same but different’ approach.
 The core product remains much the same, though some plans will be Reviewable while others will be Guaranteed.
 Other factors will also differ: for example, Irish Life cover up to age 65 while Royal London stretches to 70.